brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 8 bht.md

 # Luke 6:8 Commentary Help Text

 ## BHT:
-Jesus, being well aware of the spies' thoughts and intentions, had the ability to read their intellectual processes.
-He worked openly, where all could see, and as a man stepped forward, there was an obvious moment of excitement.
-Jesus discerned their insidious designs, even if they were not explicitly expressed in words.
-He responded not only to their spoken words but also to the unspoken thoughts behind them.
-With authority, He called the man to rise up and stand forth, making a powerful statement in the midst of the synagogue and the people.
+Jesus, being all-knowing, was aware of the spies' thoughts and could read their intellectual processes effortlessly.
+While they tried to maintain secrecy, Jesus saw their malicious intentions and schemes.
+He purposefully worked openly and created a moment of excitement when a man stepped forward before everyone.
+Even though the spies may have spoken candidly, Christ discerned their hidden thoughts and designs.
+He stood up in the midst of the synagogue and among the people, making himself visible to all.

 ## Choicest Commentary Quotes:
 ### Albert Barnes:
-1. "He knew their thoughts - their dark, malicious designs - by the question, which they proposed to him..."
+1. "He knew their thoughts - their dark, malicious designs..."
+2. "Jesus asked them whether they would not release a 'sheep' on the Sabbath-day if it was fallen into a pit..."
-2. "...whether it was better to do good than to do evil on that day, implying that to “omit” to do “good” was, in fact, doing 'evil.'"
+3. "To 'omit' to do 'good' was, in fact, doing 'evil.'"

 ### Marvin Vincent:
 1. He knew [ηδει] .
 Imperfect.
 He was all along aware.